HolyBlackCat/cpp-tutorials/tooling/articles/configuring_vsc_debugger.md

 Make sure you have a folder opened in VSC.
 Use `File`→`Open Folder...`.

-Open the `Run and Debug` tab by pressing the button on the left:<br/>
+Open the `Run and Debug` tab by pressing the button on the left side of the screen:<br/>
 ![run and debug icon](/tooling/images/vsc_debugging_icon.png)

 Click `create a launch.json file`, and select `LLDB DAP Debugger`.
 It will create a file called `launch.json` in the `.vscode` directory in the current directory.
 This file holds debugging configurations.
 You can create it manually once you get used to it.

-If you already have this file, delete it and try again.
+If you don't see the button called `create a launch.json file`, it means you've already created a `launch.json` before, I recommend deleting it to start from scratch.

 If you see a window like this pop up, just close it by clicking anywhere or by pressing <kbd>Esc</kbd>: